patrickfav/indoor-positioning/readme.md

 Next, again, press "Schedule Job" -> "Start Single Run Analysis" and wait a couple of seconds.
 Select the current analysis (with the adapted model).
 Choose "Signal Strength Map" and correct the positions of the active nodes.
 You may want to upload a floorplan blueprint first in the network details (the pen icon next to the main header).
-After that go to map full screen mode (four arrows icon).
+After that, go to map full screen mode (four arrows icon).
 Scale the floorplan with the slider until the meter sizes are correct (you may have to correct the positions of the Active Nodes again).
 Then press "Calculate" next to the "Extended Nodes" headers.
-This will caclulate the positions of all APs/Routers in the vicinity.
+This will calculate the positions of all APs/Routers in the vicinity.
 You may want to correct the positions you know of.
 Press "save".
 You now are ready to position.